 At various points throughout the distribution network the gas pressure is monitored and controlled at a series of loading stations.
 These stations provide a checkpoint for measuring and monitoring the gas pressure and also provide an access point for a manual over-ride facility in the event of testing, emergencies and power outages.

 MGA Controls Ltd has supplied National Grid with the Watson Smith 422 I/P convertors for the control of gas, flow and pressure at various loading station sites across the UK.
 The Watson Smith model 422 I/P converter provides an important fail freeze function whereupon it retains its last input signal in the event of a power cut and holds the output where it previously was to ensure continuity of gas flow.
 The gas will remain at a constant pressure based on the last signal received and only when the power is restored and the signal changes, will the I/P change position to the new desired output.

 Another important safety aspect of this product is the ‘captured bleed’ feature.
 This prevents gas from venting to atmosphere and thereby creating a potentially dangerous and explosive environment.

-For more information on Watson Smith I/P converters click here.
+For more information on Watson Smith I/P converters speak to our team.